RayOkaah/woocommerce/README.md

 - Variations.
 - Ability to filter on methods that returns a list.
 - Supports custom endpoints.
+- Shipping, Shipping methods, Shipping Locations.
-- Shipping.
+- Payment.
 - Tax, TaxClasses.
 - Etc and more.

 ## Notes.
- Install Wordpress [Jwt Token Plugin](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) and [Wp Rest User](https://en-nz.wordpress.org/plugins/wp-rest-user/), to be able to log in,
+ Install [Jwt Token Plugin](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) and [Wp Rest User](https://en-nz.wordpress.org/plugins/wp-rest-user/), to be able to log in,

 ## Examples

+Put your credentials into the example app for a quick demo.

 ### Login - Returns the access token on success.